 Request a Credit Limit Increase

 Technically, asking for — and getting — a credit limit increase from your credit card company will also boost your available credit.
 You’ll need good credit and a solid credit card payment history to gain approval from your credit card company though.
-Also note that the request for a credit limit hike will also lead to a hard credit check, which could negatively impact your credit score.
+Also note that the request for a credit limit hike may lead to a hard credit check, which could negatively impact your credit score for a brief period of time.

 Recommended: What Is the Average Credit Card Limit?